Skip to main content

 Inherent flexibility to cater for a diverse range of SEND requirements

-Our highly tailored approach prioritises ‘equity on every floor’, understanding the importance of proxemics, compartmentalisation, legibility, movement and sensory overload in ensuring everyone has a chance to thrive and reach their full potential.
+This highly tailored approach prioritises ‘an equity on every floor’ approach, to ensure that each student has a chance to thrive and reach their full potential.

 Siverwood School 9b